pedrospdc/kde-leapmotion-control/README.md

 kde-leapmotion-control
 ======================

-Simple script to control KDE environment with Leapmotion.
+Allows you to control KDE environment with Leapmotion.

 You can check a demonstration of it at: https://www.youtube.com/watch?v=aXnqEHcZc_8